-There are a lot of different approaches or treatments that you can try to help you deal with problems or manage mental health difficulties.
-Counsellors, psychologists, social workers, and psychiatrists are likely to specialise in a particular approach, or they may use a number of approaches depending on their training and your needs.
+There are a lot of different psychological treatments or approaches that you can try to help you deal with problems or manage mental health difficulties.
+Counsellors, psychologists, social workers, and psychiatrists are likely to specialise in a particular psychological treatment, or they may use a number of approaches depending on their training and your needs.

-There are a few types of insight therapy including psychoanalysis, psychodynamic approaches, client centred approaches, and cognitive therapy.
-They’re all big words for different ways of tackling problems, and psychologists or counsellors will work with you to figure out what’s going to work for you.
+There are a few types of talking therapies including psychoanalysis, psychodynamic approaches, client centred approaches, and cognitive behavioural therapy.
+They’re all different ways of tackling problems, and psychologists or counsellors will work with you to figure out what’s going to work for you.

-A common one is cognitive behavioural therapy.
-This is about a psychologist working with you to change negative thought patterns and behaviour that’s causing you problems.
-Cognitive behavioural therapy (CBT) is one of the most common forms of therapy.
+Cognitive behavioural therapy (CBT) is one of the most common forms of psychological therapy.
+This is where a clinical psychologist works with you to change negative thought patterns and behaviour that’s causing you problems.

-Behaviour therapies are treatments that focus on changing behaviour patterns and habits.
-Behaviour therapists will often use some principles of learning, such as providing punishments for bad behaviour and rewards for good behaviour.
+Behaviour therapies are psychological treatments that focus on changing behaviour patterns and habits.
+Behaviour therapists will often teach someone the skills or techniques that they need to change the aspects of the behaviour that they’re struggling with.

-This type of treatment might be used to help you change compulsive behaviours, to help with learning problems, or to work on problematic avoidance.
+This type of treatment might be used to help you change compulsive behaviours, to help with learning problems, or to address the issues that someone is deliberately avoiding.
 It’s something you can choose to do to help get through a tough behaviour habit.

 What works for you

-It's not unusual for these treatments and approaches to overlap or for your youth worker, social worker, counsellor, psychologist or psychiatrist to use a combination of approaches to get you where you want to be.
-If you are seeing someone, talk with them about the approaches that they are using and why they are using them.
+Some of the techniques that these psychological treatments use are similar, and it’s not unusual for your youth worker, social worker, counsellor, psychologist or psychiatrist to use a combination of treatments to reduce your signs and symptoms.
+If you are seeing a mental health professional, talk with them about the approaches that they are using and why they are using them.
 That way, you can feel more comfortable because you understand what you’re trying to do and how long it might take.

 Everyone is different and it may be that while one approach is good for one person it might not suit someone else.
-It is a good idea to talk to your counsellor, social worker, psychologist or psychiatrist about which approach they are trained in.
+This is because of everyone’s unique personalities, beliefs and preferences when it comes to solving problems.
+It is a good idea to talk to your counsellor, social worker, clinical psychologist or psychiatrist about which approach they are trained in.
 It is possible that they may use a mixture of techniques to help you.

 If you're not finding a particular approach helpful, it may be useful to look at the other options.
 To find out more about what other young people have found helpful, you may want to check out WhatWorks4U.org where others have shared their treatment experiences and what worked for them.